 if Licensee terminates this Agreement pursuant to Section 10.3(b), Licensee will be relieved of any obligation to pay any Fees attributable to the period after the effective date of such termination; and

-if Party A terminates this Agreement pursuant to Section 10.3(a) or Section 10.3(b), all Fees that would have become payable had the Agreement remained in effect until expiration of the Term will become immediately due and payable, and Licensee shall pay such Fees, together with all previously-accrued but not yet paid Fees, on receipt of Party A's invoice therefor.
+if Party A terminates this Agreement pursuant to Section 10.3(a) or Section 10.3(b), all previously-accrued but not yet paid Fees shall become immediately due and payable on receipt of Party A's invoice therefor. , , on receipt of Party A's invoice therefor.

-ALL SALES ARE FINAL; NO REFUNDS OR EXCHANGES.
+ALL SALES ARE FINAL; NO REFUNDS OR EXCHANGES, EXCEPT THAT IF LICENSEE TERMINATES THIS AGREEMENT FOR CAUSE PURSUANT TO SECTION 10.3(b), Party A SHALL REFUND A PRO RATA PORTION OF ANY PREPAID FEES REPRESENTING THE UNUSED PORTION OF THE THEN-CURRENT TERM FOLLOWING THE EFFECTIVE DATE OF SUCH TERMINATION.

 Surviving Terms.
-The provisions set forth in the following sections, and any other rights or obligations of the parties in this Agreement that, by their nature, should survive termination or expiration of this Agreement, will survive any expiration or termination of this Agreement (including, without limitation, Section 9 (Confidentiality), Section 8 (Fees; Payment Terms), Section 10 (Term and Termination), Section 12
+The provisions set forth in the following sections, and any other rights or obligations of the parties in this Agreement that, by their nature, should survive termination or expiration of this Agreement, will survive any expiration or termination of this Agreement.
+The obligations set forth in Section 9 (Confidentiality) shall survive for a period of five (5) years following the expiration or termination of this Agreement (and indefinitely with respect to trade secrets).
+The following sections shall also survive (including, without limitation, Section 8 (Fees; Payment Terms), Section 10 (Term and Termination), Section 12